Valarie Allman

 Valarie Carolyn Allman (born February 23, 1995) is an American track and field athlete specializing in the discus throw.
+She is a two time Olympic champion, having won the gold medal at the 2021 Tokyo Olympics and 2024 Paris Olympics.
+Allman won the gold medal at the 2025 World Athletics Championships held in Tokyo.

-She won the gold medal at the 2020 Summer Olympics.
-At the 2022 World Athletics Championships, she won a bronze medal, which made her the first American woman to win a world championship medal in the discus throw.
+She also won bronze at the 2022 World Athletics Championships, making her the first American woman to win a world championship medal in the discus throw, and later a silver medal at the 2023 World Championships.
+She is the North American record holder for the event.

+Personal life

+Allman was born in Christiana Hospital in Newark, Delaware and raised in Hershey, Pennsylvania.
+She graduated from Silver Creek High School in Longmont, Colorado in 2013.
+She then graduated from Stanford University in 2017 with a B.S. in product design.

 Career

 Allman was a seven-time All-American at Stanford University.
 She went on to represent her country at the 2017 Summer Universiade, where she won a silver medal, and the 2017 World Championships, where she did not qualify for the final.
 She was the 2018 National Champion.
-Also, she earned bronze at the 2018 Athletics World Cup and silver at the 2018 NACAC Championships.
-She won the gold medal at the 2020 Summer Olympics.
+In addition, she won a bronze medal at the 2018 Athletics World Cup and silver at the 2018 NACAC Championships.
+She won a gold medal at the 2021 Summer Olympics.
 At the 2022 World Athletics Championships, she won a bronze medal, which made her the first American woman to win a world championship medal in the discus throw.
+At the 2024 Summer Olympics in Paris, she won a gold medal.